3 reasons to include cash in your portfolio & how does it help?

-Having to sell your stocks/ETFs, Mutual funds or property during unfavourable market conditions can be a significant setback to your investments.
+Having to sell your stocks/ETFs, Mutual funds, or property during unfavorable market conditions can be a significant setback to your investments.
 It could also trigger a tax liability(if applicable), creating a double whammy when you are already struggling financially.

 3 Reasons to keep cash in your portfolio?1.
 Cash as Dry Powder